FrankSzendzielarz/AlgorandVisualStudio/Optimisers/Optimisers.md

 The current, small, set of optimisers belong to a class called [peep-hole optimisers](https://en.wikipedia.org/wiki/Peephole_optimization).
 They target byte array initialisation.

-With AlgoStudio the only way to initialise a byte array is to use this syntax:
+With Algorand for Visual Studio the only way to initialise a byte array is to use this syntax:

 ```csharp
   byte[] b= {0,1,2};